-The Taikisha Group set the long-term vision, "Contribute to a Sustainable Society through Innovative Engineering of Energy, Air and Water" and "Become an Inclusive Global Company by Leveraging Diverse Human Resources and Knowledge" in the Company's Mid-Term Business Plan publicly announced on May 16, 2022.
+The Taikisha Group set the long-term vision, "Contribute to a Sustainable Society through Innovative Engineering of Energy, Air and Water" and "Become a global company by combining diverse talents and knowledge, fostering mutual respect."
+By realizing these long-term visions, the Taikisha Group aims at increasing its economic value and social value sustainably in a long term.